microsoft/vcpkg-docs/vcpkg/users/platforms/xbox.md

 vcpkg includes [community triplets](https://github.com/microsoft/vcpkg/tree/master/triplets/community) for [Microsoft GDK](https://aka.ms/gdk) PC and [Xbox](https://aka.ms/gdkx) development.
 They make use of the MSVC compiler toolset (Visual Studio 2019 version 16.11 or later).

-There are two variants of each triplet, selecting between static and dynamic linking.
+There are two variants for each triplet: static and dynamic linking.

 | Console          | vcpkg community triplets     |
 |------------------|------------------------------|